Tayo Fabuluje

-Olutayo "Tayo" Fabuluje (born July 17, 1991) is a former American football tackle.
+Olutayo Fabuluje (born July 17, 1991) is a former American football tackle.
 He played college football for TCU.
-Fabuluje was drafted by the Chicago Bears in the sixth round of the 2015 NFL Draft.
+Fabuluje was selected by the Chicago Bears in the sixth round of the 2015 NFL draft.

 College career

-In 2010, Tayo Fabuluje redshirted at BYU.
+In 2010, Fabuluje redshirted at BYU.
 He then transferred to TCU, after which he sat out the 2011 season due to transfer rules.
 During the 2012 season, Fabuluje played all thirteen games, starting in twelve of them.
 During the 2013 season, he did not play football.
 He transferred back to BYU, but had no contact with the football team.
-During the 2014 season, Fabuluje was an Honorable Mention All-Big 12 player.
-He started twelve games at Left Tackle.
+During the 2014 season, Fabuluje was an honorable mention All-Big 12 Conference player.
+He started twelve games at left tackle.

 Professional career

 Chicago Bears

-The Chicago Bears selected Fabuluje with the seventh pick of the sixth round in the 2015 NFL Draft, making him the 183rd pick overall.
+The Chicago Bears selected Fabuluje with the seventh pick of the sixth round in the 2015 NFL draft, making him the 183rd pick overall.
 In his rookie season, Fabuluje violated the NFL's performance-enhancing drug policy and was suspended for four games.

-Baltimore Brigade (AFL)
+Baltimore Brigade

 On June 21, 2017, Fabuluje was assigned to the Baltimore Brigade of the Arena Football League.

-San Antonio Commanders (AAF)
+San Antonio Commanders

-On October 12, 2018, Fabuluje was signed by the San Antonio Commanders of the AAF.
+On October 12, 2018, Fabuluje was signed by the San Antonio Commanders of the Alliance of American Football (AAF).
 He was released following the team's initial mini-camp in December 2018.

-Memphis Express (AAF)
+Memphis Express

 In January 2019, Fabuluje signed with the Memphis Express of the AAF.
 However, he did not make the final roster.
 He was placed on injured reserve after clearing waivers.
 The league ceased operations in April 2019.

 Houston Roughnecks

-Fabuluje was drafted in the 2020 XFL Draft by the Houston Roughnecks.
+Fabuluje was selected by the Houston Roughnecks of the XFL in the 2020 XFL draft.
 He was waived on January 13, 2020.